-Refer to Table 2-14 for instructions on how to clear the CMOS.
-For ATX power supply, you need to completely shut down the system, then use JBT1 to clear the CMOS.
-Do not use the PW_ON connector to clear the CMOS.
-A second way of resetting the CMOS contents is by pressing the key, then turning on the system power.
+Refer to Table 2-14 for instructions on how to clear CMOS.
+For an ATX power supply, you must completely shut down the system, then use JBT1 to clear CMOS.
+Do not use the PW_ON connector to clear CMOS.
+A second way of resetting the CMOS contents is by pressing the key and then turning on the system power.
 Release the key when the power comes on.